brev-dev/another_esp8266_sensor_board/README.md

 - As currently wired (board V5) the sensor will continue running even if the board's power switch is turned to off.
 This is because it's connected earlier in the power circuit: I haven't tested whether it will run reliably on the lower voltage that'll be present after the power-sharing doide D2.
 - As noted above, cannot be mounted on the board at the same time as a BH1750.
 - When I first started this project, the manufacturer was in the process of changing from Z19B to the newer Z19C sensors and they were hard to come by.
 The situation seems to have improved.
 Choose a Z19C if available (better performance, apparently), and select the one with pins if you plan to directly mount it into the two corresponding board sockets.

-#### Lux (BH1750)
-This is a simple and reliable photodiode, combined with an I2C interface.
-You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
-[Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
-The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).

-*Notes*
-- This sensor can't be mounted at the same time as the MH-Z19C below, for purely physical reasons.
-There are no port conflicts, so they'll happily operate concurrently if you make PCB changes, or connect one or other with an extension cable.

 #### Moisture